Choosing a Website Builder

 Ease of Use

-- Mobile-responsive sites that update at the same time as your main site
+- mobile-friendly sites that get the latest changes at the same time as the main site.

 Site Speed and Tech Support